oscarfevre/Android-Phone-Status-Reporting-Tool/README.md

 ## Notes
 - Keep secrets out of git: `google-services.json`, service account keys, keystores stay local
-- If you want only on-demand, disable periodic sends in the app UI
 - FCM tokens can rotate; ensure backend stores the latest from `registerToken`
 - Whitelist the app from aggressive battery savers/App Blocker on the device for reliable FCM and foreground service (for example, Settings → Battery → Battery optimization/App Blocker → allow this app)
 - Quick test: start service, capture token (or let backend receive `registerToken`), send FCM REQUEST_LOCATION via script, confirm a single payload arrives at your API (and Slack if enabled)